HackZurich-LegalTech-2020/hugo-website/README.md

-# laconga-suite
+# The LegalHack Suite

-website for landing page for students and lecturers
+website for landing page for the users of The LegalHack suite!